dreamind/ix/project/phase3/phase3-3.md

-An interactive web application [group]
+# An interactive web application

 This project specification may be updated to make corrections or clarifications; we will make an announcement about significant changes.

 To be completed by small groups (three students)
 Late penalty: You will lose two marks for every day (or part thereof) that your submission is late.

 Overview
 The purpose of the project is to give you experience creating a non-trivial web-application which combines many of the skills and technologies you have learnt during the semester.
 It is also an opportunity for you to gain experience working in a team on a challenging task.

 You will implement an interactive web application in Python, which will be hosted on IVLE.
 Developing this application will involve data gathering, data processing, data visualisation and data analysis.